Toddler who was found in the jaws of an alligator was drowned by father, authorities say

 Lake Maggiore is almost 10 miles from his mother’s apartment, police said.

-A search for the boy included dogs, a drone, and federal and state law enforcement agencies.
-An Amber Alert was also issued for him.
+A search for the boy included dogs, a drone and federal and state law enforcement agencies.
+An Amber Alert was also issued.